peppemas/jsmake/README.md

 # A cross platform maker based on javascript #

 A general purpose maker based on javascript.
-Actually it is used internally to build our own 3D Engine.
+Actually it is used internally to build my own 3D Engine.

 # Cheatsheet #